magento/pagebuilder-docs/docs/architecture/events.md

 ### `stage:viewportChangeAfter` {#stageviewportchangeafter}

-Triggered for viewport changes in the Admin.
+Triggered on viewport changes in the Admin stage.
-Handle this event to control responsive changes to your content type from within your `widget` controls.
+Handle this event to control in your content type's widget (`widget.js`) for cases in which your content type is rendered on the Admin stage from within a Block or Dynamic Block.
-Your `widget` should handle this event for cases where your content type is contained within a Block or Dynamic Block.
-In these cases, your content type's `widget` is loaded in the Admin, not your `preview` component.
+In these cases, Page Builder loads your `widget`, not the `preview` component, to the Admin stage.
+This means that your widget as to make changes to your content type when users change the viewports on the stage.

 ```js
 events.on(`stage:viewportChangeAfter`, function (args) {});